ntno/ntno.net/docs/research/2015-sms-and-web-based-apps.md

 - Yijun Zhou		BMC '15
 - Natan Organick	BMC '15

-The NextBlueBus app created as part of this research project is not directly connected to Angie Chen's (BMC '16) Android application, which you can find [here](https://play.google.com/store/apps/details?id=com.aychen0110.bluebus).
+The NextBlueBus app created as part of this research project is not directly connected to Angie Chen's (BMC '16) Android application, which you can find <a target="_blank" href="https://play.google.com/store/apps/details?id=com.aychen0110.bluebus">here</a>.

 ### Acknowledgements
 Thanks to Professor Doug Blank and Professor Deepak Kumar of Bryn Mawr College for their guidance on this research project.
-Thanks to Tim Doug for his [previous work](https://github.com/timdoug/nextbluebus) on Bi-Co bus schedule parsing.
+Thanks to Tim Doug for his <a target="_blank" href="https://github.com/timdoug/nextbluebus">previous work</a> on Bi-Co bus schedule parsing.